unswexplains/unswexplains.github.io/b4cd100af797/content.md

 # The post hoc fallacy

-Suppose one summer you try a different brand of fertiliser in your garden, and your vegetables grow better than they usually do.
+Suppose that one summer you try a different brand of fertiliser in your garden, and your vegetables grow better than they usually do.

 Can you feel the temptation to draw the causal conclusion, that the new fertiliser is to thank?